moncla-lab/illumina-pipeline/README.md

 Copy the file `config.yml.template` to `config.yml`.
 Make appropriate edits, which will likely involve adjusting only `reference` (what's used as the reference sequence) and the `data_root_directory` (where data was downloaded) for a first run.

 #### References
-We have [predefined references](./references.tsv), which is what `reference` in the configuration will refer to.
+We have [predefined references](./references.tsv).
+The simplest use case is to choose a key from the reference column to poplate the config.
 The user can override these by defining their own with segments pulled from Genbank or using a custom reference.
-There is extended documentation on references for more detail.
+There is [extended documentation on references](./DOCUMENTATION.md#references) for more detail.

 #### Metadata